Changissnz/displaced_worker_complex/README.md

 needless strife of attempting to do something other than work alongside peers that deals with the regional resources.
 Maybe some will think the displaced worker does not really believe in equality, this a judgment on their ideals, since they are clearly not very accepting of the opportunities offered to them that all depend on the resources at the region's hand.
+Of titles and honors, are there any vacancies for the displaced worker to fill in?
+Courtroom courtesan, entertainment sensation, so on.